-Data were reviewed, cleaned, and as necessary new variables were created to facilitate data analysis.
-These data manipulations are described in the analysis sections of this report, as needed.
-When a teacher self-identified and completed both surveys (full and update) 2019 and 2020 survey responses were linked so that year-to-year comparisons for these teachers could be made.
+Data were reviewed, cleaned, and new variables were created to facilitate data analysis, when necessary.
+(These data manipulations are described in the analysis sections of this report.)
+When a teacher self-identified and completed both surveys (full and update) 2019, 2020 and 2021 survey responses were linked so that year-to-year comparisons for these teachers could be made.

-Survey responses labeled as 2020 reflect new teachers who did not participate in QuarkNet in 2019 (although they may likely not be new to the QuarkNet program).
-Thus these totals reflect a unique count of participating teachers; which at this point in time is 355 teachers.
-(Please keep in mind that 90 responses from teachers in 2020 were intended to be matched with their 2019 responses.
-Thus, these teachers are counted only once to arrive at this unique count.)
-Analyzes are broken down by program year when statistically significant differences were found or when programmatically relevant (these comparisons are based on the teachers who are marked as new).
+Survey responses labeled as 2020 and 2021 reflect new teachers who did not participate in QuarkNet in 2019 or 2020 (although they may likely not be new to the QuarkNet program).
+Thus, these teachers are counted only once to arrive at this unique count, which at this point is a total of 406.

-Before teacher-level (and their students) outcomes are explored, a brief look is provided as to who are these teachers
+Before teacher-level (and their students) outcomes are explored, a brief look is provided as to who are these teachers.